How to troubleshoot printer issues

 You can also perform a software self-test to determine if the computer can see the printer and it's able to print.
 Follow the steps below to perform this test.

-- Right-click on the Printer you want to test and select the Properties or Printer Properties option.
-If you do not see your printer listed your printer is not installed.
+- Right-click the printer you want to test and select the Properties or Printer Properties option.
+If you do not see your printer listed, your printer is not installed.

 - In the printer's Properties window, click the Print Test Page button.

-- If the printer can print a test page, your printer is installed and setup properly.
-However, if you are unable to print in other programs the program you are attempting to print from has issues.
+- If the printer can print a test page, your printer is installed and set up properly.
+However, if you cannot print in other programs, the program you are attempting to print from likely has issues.

 Older versions of Windows with older printers

-Get to the root directory - Type: cd\
+- Get to the root directory by typing cd\ and pressing Enter.

-Reroute dir to printer - Type: dir > lpt1
+- Reroute dir to printer by typing dir > lpt1 and pressing Enter.

-The above should take the directory listing and print to the printer.
+The above should take the directory listing and print it to the printer.
 If this does not print, refer to your operating system troubleshooting section.
-Note: The above command does not do a paper feed, so press your FF or PP, or manually eject the paper.

-If your printer does not have any flashing lights and is connected properly it's possible you may be encountering a driver related issue.
-We suggest visiting our printer driver listing, which links to all major printer manufacturer driver pages and downloading the latest printer drivers for your printer.
+If your printer does not have any flashing lights and is connected properly, it's possible you may be encountering a driver related issue.
+We suggest visiting our printer driver listing, which links to all major printer manufacturer driver pages, and download the latest drivers for your printer.

 Parallel (LPT) printers

-If the printer you're connecting to the computer is an LPT (parallel port) printer we also suggest verifying the below suggestions if your printer is not working.
+If the printer you're connecting to the computer is an LPT (parallel port) printer, we also suggest verifying the below settings if your printer is not working.

 Parallel port in CMOS

 - Enter the computer's BIOS setup.

-- Once in CMOS verify that your parallel port is enabled or installed.
+- Once in CMOS, verify that the parallel port is enabled or installed.

 - Next, verify the printer or parallel port mode.
 If your parallel port is set to ECP mode, we suggest trying a different mode.

 Other parallel device

-If you have a parallel printer with other parallel devices such as a parallel scanner or zip drive, temporarily disconnect these devices to verify they are not causing your issue.
+If you use a parallel printer with other parallel devices, such as a scanner, temporarily disconnect these devices to verify they are not causing issues with your printer.